samuelAnimates/microgameMogulz/README.md

 This also ships with a GitHub Action that runs [the `luacheck` code linter](https://github.com/lunarmodules/luacheck) on your code before merging to the `main` branch.

+## Credits

+Unless otherwise noted below, [Samuel R. Mendez](https://samuelanimates.com) made all code, images, text, and anyother assets associated with this project.

+Code:
+- Samuel used the Github repo "[Playlate](https://github.com/bedinotti/playlate)" by Vanessa Bedinotti to structure this project.

 ## License

 This is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for more details.
 Generally: anything you build with this is yours.

 This template only works with the Playdate SDK.
 Make sure you follow the terms of the [Playdate SDK License](https://play.date/dev/sdk-license) when building your games.